Whimsy Stick

 The Bottom Line

 Every herding breed shares the same neurological need: complete the predatory motor pattern.
-What changes between a Corgi and a Kelpie is the body the drive lives in, the intensity it expresses at, and the specific phase of the sequence that dominates their behavior.
+What changes between a Corgi and a Kelpie is the body the drive lives in and the intensity it runs at.
+Give a Border Collie the full sprint circuit it craves, run a Corgi low and lateral, push a Cattle Dog through the complete grab-and-release sequence.
+Do that consistently and the restlessness, the nipping, the circling, those are drive waiting for a target.
+Give them the target.
+Watch what happens to the dog.

 Yes, with modifications.
 The lure must stay on the ground at all times to prevent jumping and spinal stress.
 Keep sessions on soft surfaces, limit to 8 to 10 minutes, and use gentle direction changes.
 Corgis are chondrodystrophic, meaning they have a genetic predisposition to IVDD.